 Certain remote events and circumstances could constrain our, the Corporation's or AIC's liquidity.
-Those events and circumstances include, for example, a catastrophe resulting in extraordinary losses, a downgrade in the Corporation's senior long-term debt rating of A3, A- and a- (from Moody's, S&P and A.M.
-Best, respectively) to non-investment grade status of below Baa3/BBB-/bb, a downgrade in AIC's financial strength rating from Aa3, AA- and A+ (from Moody's, S&P and A.M.
-Best, respectively) to below Baa2/BBB/A-, or a downgrade in our financial strength ratings from A1, A+ and A+ (from Moody's, S&P and A.M.
-Best, respectively) to below A3/A-/A-.
+Those events and circumstances include, for example, a catastrophe resulting in extraordinary losses, a downgrade in the Corporation's senior long-term debt ratings to non-investment grade status, a downgrade in AIC's financial strength ratings, or a downgrade in our financial strength ratings.
 The rating agencies also consider the interdependence of our individually rated entities; therefore, a rating change in one entity could potentially affect the ratings of other related entities.

-Cash flows As reflected in our Consolidated Statements of Cash Flows, lower cash provided by operating activities in 2014 compared to 2013 was primarily due to lower net investment income tax payments in 2014 compared to income tax refunds in 2013.
-Lower cash provided by operating cash flows in 2013 compared to 2012 was primarily due to lower net investment income, partially offset by lower contract benefits paid.
+Cash flows As reflected in our Consolidated Statements of Cash Flows, lower cash provided by operating activities in 2015 compared to 2014 was primarily due to lower net investment income and higher income tax payments, partially offset by higher premiums on traditional life insurance products.
+Lower cash provided by operating activities in 2014 compared to 2013 was primarily due to lower net investment income tax payments in 2014 compared to 2013 was primarily due to lower net investment income tax payments in 2014 compared to 2013 was primarily due to lower net investment income tax payments in 2014 compared to 2013 was primarily due to lower net investment income and income tax payments in 2014 compared to income tax refunds in 2013.

+Lower cash provided by investing activities in 2015 compared to 2014 was the result of lower cash used in financing activities due to lower contractholder fund disbursements.
 Lower cash was provided by investing activities in 2014 compared to 2013 as proceeds from the sale of LBL and higher sales of investments were more than offset by lower collections and higher purchases of investments.
 Lower collections resulted from funding a large institutional product maturity in 2013 from the portfolio.

-Higher cash provided by investing activities in 2013 compared to 2012 was due to higher investment collections and higher financing needs to fund institutional product maturities.
+Lower cash used in financing activities in 2015 compared to 2014 was primarily due to lower contractholder benefits and withdrawals on fixed annuities and interest-sensitive life insurance, partially offset by lower deposits.
 Lower cash used in financing activities in 2014 compared to 2013 was primarily due to a \$1.75 billion institutional product maturity in 2013 and lower contractholder benefits and withdrawals on fixed annuities and interest-sensitive life insurance, partially offset by lower deposits.
-Higher cash used in financing activities in 2013 compared to 2012 was primarily due to a \$1.75 billion institutional product maturity.